Workflows Reference

 How invocation works

-When a workflow is invoked, the platform creates a job with the following metadata:
+When a workflow is invoked, the platform creates a root container job and one child job per step (see Job DAG expansion above).
+The root job carries the following metadata:

-labels:workflow:{name}for filtering and identificationhints.workflow_name: the workflow namehints.request_json: JSON-encoded input (if provided)hints.db_access: from the workflow definition (if set)- Additional hints merged from the workflow's
+labels:workflow:{name}for filtering and identificationhints.workflow_name: the workflow namehints.request_json: JSON-encoded input (if provided)hints.db_access: from the workflow definition (if set)hints.app_apis: from the workflow'swith_apisfield (if set)- Additional hints merged from the workflow's

 hintsblock

-The job then follows the standard lifecycle: ready -> active -> done (or review).
+Each child job follows the standard lifecycle: ready -> active -> done (or review).
+The root job transitions to done when all child jobs complete.

 CLI invocation